 Metabolic networks of new bacteria may be reconstructed using the existing information about the metabolism of the related species.
-The application of the pre-existing knowledge may arise issues about its suitability for the bacterium in concern.
+The application of the pre-existing knowledge may give rise to issues of its suitability for the bacterium in concern.
 Fortunately, some of the issues can be tackled with further annotations and manual curation of the data.
 Experiments may be needed where the predicted model contains gaps between the metabolic reactions or ambiguities.